BioPhoton/ngRe/README.md

 # ReactiveAddons

-This project is a proposal for a set of basic angular extensinos to create a fully reactive Angular application without hacks and workarounds.
+This project is a proposal for a set of basic angular extensions to create a fully reactive Angular application without hacks and workarounds.

+At the moment its just creating POC's and see where we glue is needed in angular.
+Also still not fix as ivy may update a little internally.

 Things suggested:
 - push pipe (+++)